ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 * received the semantically valid next block (via `CommitBlock`), and
 * committed the previous block.

-Contextual difficulty validation consists of the following check:
-* the difficulty threshold in the block matches the adjusted difficulty from previous blocks.
+The difficulty adjustment check calculates the correct adjusted difficulty threshold value for a candidate block, and ensures that the block's `difficulty_threshold` field is equal to that value.

 This check is implemented as follows: